mbabynames search ✿

-Karen is a two-syllable name of English origin, meaning "noble and strong".
+from the Scandinavian, meaning "pure".
+Karen is a two-syllable name of Scandinavian origin, meaning "pure".
 It ends with a soft nasal -n, which shapes how middle names connect to it phonetically.

 20